Before You Begin Installation

 The LumenVox Speech Engine for Asterisk is supported on recent versions of the following Linux distributions:

 The Speech Engine is not currently supported on 64-bit environments.
+This will change with the release of 10.0, scheduled for release in 2010.

 It is important that your machine is up-to-date and includes the latest libraries.
 The machine must have an active network card and IP address.